vkhazin/saml-jumpcloud-elasticcloud/README.md

 1. IMPORTANT: when looking for generic saml provider on jumpcloud search for `saml`
 1. Demonstrate authentication flow where when accessing elastic cloud kibana end-point browser is redirected to jumpcloud login page
 1. End-user can login using non-administrative jumpcloud directory account
-1. End-user can access kibana user interface with full permissions after successful authentication with jump-cloud account
+1. End-user can access kibana user interface with full permissions after successful authentication with jumpcloud account
 1. Document the setup using markdown format and/or setup scripts that will be tested to reproduce

 ## Deliverables